-The central point in the report made by Fernand Godefroid, the Secretary of the Socialist Youth, was the question of unity and the attitude towards the Labour Party.
-He insisted upon the democratic nature of the youth congress which reflected the real wishes of its rank and file membership, and expressed the hope that the leadership of the Labour Party would not limit itself to expressing its own opinion, but would also give its local organisations, which are no less ardent in their desire for unity than the youth, the opportunity to express their opinion.
-He expressed his regret that there were no representatives present at the congress from the Flemish section of the youth organisation, whose leaders had persuaded them to boycott the Congress, but who would be allotted the corresponding number of places in the leadership of the united youth.
+The central point in the report made by Fernand Godefroid, the Secretary of the Socialist Youth, was the question of unity and the attitude toward the Labor Party.
+He insisted upon the democratic nature of the youth congress which reflected the real wishes of its rank-andfile membership, and expressed the hope that the leadership of the Labor Party would not limit itself to expressing its own opinion, but would also give its local organizations, which are not less ardent in their desire for unity than the youth, the opportunity to express their opinion.
+He expressed his regret that there were no representatives present at the congress from the Flemish section of the youth organization, whose leaders had persuaded them to boycott the congress, but who would be alloted the corresponding number of places in the leadership of the united youth.

 On the question of discipline, Godefroid pointed to the way no steps were taken against the Rights, drawing attention particularly to the example of Minister Spaak who had on numerous occasions and without further ado violated the decisions of the leadership of the Party and resolutions of the Socialist International.
-There was a proposal in the General Council of the Labour Party, said Godefroid, to restrict the activities of the youth to cultural work and to set up a mixed leadership made up of representatives of the Party and the youth.
+There was a proposal in the General Council of the Labor Party, said Godefroid, to restrict the activities of the youth to cultural work, and to set up a mixed leadership made up of representatives of the party and the youth.
 The youth, he said, were for increasing and extending their cultural and educational work to the utmost, but they could not permit their activities to be deprived of their political content at a moment when its best members were fighting in the trenches in Spain.
-The youth, he added, demanded the same autonomy as that enjoyed by the trade unions, which also adopt political decisions and endeavour to influence the policy of the Party.
-Members of the youth organisation could, if such were their convictions, also belong to the Communist Party.
+The youth, he added, demand the same autonomy as that enjoyed by the trade unions, which also adopt political decisions and endeavor to influence the policy of the party.

+Members of the youth organization could, if such were their convictions, also belong to the Communist Party.
 Referring to the example of Germany, where the absence of unity paved the way for fascism, Godefroid said: "We want unity in Belgium while there is yet time, unity not in prisons and in death, but unity in life, in struggle, in victory.
-There is no decision of the International such as can prevent us from bringing about unity-De Brouckère has said this publicly.
-I welcome De Brouckère," declared Godefroid, "who had advanced the slogan 'Unite or Perish!'
-Can the youth be condemned for doing as De Brouckère said?"
+There is no decision of the International such as can prevent us from bringing about unity-De Brouckere has said this publicly.
+I welcome De Brouckere", declared Godefroid, "who had advanced the slogan 'Unite or Perish!'
+Can the youth be condemned for doing as De Brouckere said?"